Trivadis/plsql-cop-validators/README.md

 Using unknown hints might invalidate all subsequent hints.
 This happens when you use for example `NOLOGGING`.
 That's expected and not a bug.
 See MOS note 285285.1 or bug 8432870 for details.
 So, do not ignore `G-9601` violations.

 There are various hints that reference a table.
 The validator checks if the reference is valid.
-If alias is defined for a table, but the table name is used in the hint then  `G-9602` violation is reported.
+If an alias is defined for a table, but the table name is used in the hint then a `G-9602` violation is reported.
 If the table reference in the hint is neither a table name nor an alias then a `G-9603` violation is thrown.
 These violations should not be ignored either.
 However, the vadiator does not consider the optional query block name in the hint, therfore some false positives are possible.

 ### OverrideTrivadisGuidelines